BruceHad/do-something/docs/data.md

     1: {...}
 ];

-days is an object that stores the tasks to display for the current date period.
-It is built by the getDailyTasks function.
-It contains a list of dates (timestamp) each containing a list of task objects, which contain id, name, start and end dates and the 'done' flag.
+$scope.data.tasks_done is an array that stores a list of task ids and the dates the task was completed.

+$scope.data.tasks_done = [
+    0: {
+        date_complete: "2014-01-01",
+        task_id: "1"
+    },
+    1: {..}
+];

+These two arrays are used to build the task_list object for display.

+$scope.data.task_list is an internal object that stores the tasks to be displayed.

+It is built by the buildTaskList function.

+It contains a list of dates (timestamps) for each day in the current date period.
+Each day contains an array of: task_id, task_name, start_date, end_date and the task_done flag.

-scope.data.dateList = {
+scope.data.task_list = {
     1395619200000: [
-        done: false,
+        task_done: false,
         end_date: null,
-        id: "1",
+        task_id: "1",
-        name: "task name",
+        task_name: "task name",
         start_date: "2014-01-01"
+    ],
+    1395619200000: [
+    ...
     ],
 };